Tolfix/dmcd/README.md

 4. Run: `npm run build`
 5. Follow setup by doing: `npm run setup`
 6. Once done run: `npm run start`

+#  Running
+You can run it however you feel like, but the most effectiv way is using `pm2`

+## Normal
+Run `npm run start` and it will run as usual.

+## PM2
+1. Install pm2: `npm i pm2 -g`
+2. Start by running: `pm2 start npm -- start`